The store will not work correctly in the case when cookies are disabled.

 To get noticed in traditional advertising today you need to stand out from the crowd which has led to more and more extreme subject matter being aired, sometimes with counterproductive results.
 Consider the Kendall Jenner and Pepsi debacle from 2017, they are both big enough to ride that sort of storm but smaller companies would be wise to heed the lessons from their mistake.

 During the study, test subjects were shown items and a map of their brain activity was monitored.
 It soon became apparent that when the subject's desire was aroused a certain part of the brain called the Brodmann Area 10 reacted allowing researchers to extrapolate and predict which items would provoke a response.
-This process is part of Neuromarketing, which is becoming an increasingly large part of some company’s marketing strategy.
+The Brodmann Area 10 is a large portion of the brain, located in the front that controls reward, decision making, pain and more.

-A major part of our brain is busy with automatic processes, not conscious thinking.
-A lot of emotions and less cognitive activities happen,” says behavioral economist George Loewenstein.
-Our brain is preoccupied with running our bodies most of the time so it has little time for such trivialities as making mundane choices.
+"A major part of our brain is busy with automatic processes, not conscious thinking.
+A lot of emotions and less cognitive activities happen", says behavioural economist George Loewenstein.
+Our brain is preoccupied with running our bodies most of the time, so it has little time for such trivialities as making mundane choices.
 Decisions are allocated as little as 2.5 seconds and the balance is tipped one way or another by associations our minds have made between consumer goods and base instincts, this is how brands get into our lives and under our skin.